cjh-cloud/cjh-cloud/README.md

 <!-- [![Website](https://img.shields.io/website?label=senorgrande.github.io&style=for-the-badge&url=https%3A%2F%2Fsenorgrande.github.io)](https://senorgrande.github.io) -->

-## I'm a DevSecOps Engineer and former IIoT Engineer
+## I'm a Cloud Engineer and former IIoT Engineer

 - 🕹️ I’m working on building a PWA to connect to an ESP with Bluetooth and Wifi
 - ✏️ I’m currently learning Kubernetes